rcd27/koog-open-deep-research/README.md

 * "Cold" start allways forces LLM to execute once with NO messages but Message.System(which is defined in AIAgent Config)
 * Evaluations pretend to mock message history; however, standalone strategies are not mocked from tool calls.
+* ResearchSupervisor is not used
+* Limits should be built in to Researcher

 #### Prerequisites